Sinking of ARA General Belgrano: Political controversy in the UK

 In July 1984, Clive Ponting, a British Ministry of Defence official, provided Tam Dalyell with documents detailing the incident, which suggested that the government had withheld relevant information from parliament.
 As a result, Ponting was charged under laws protecting state secrets and official information, but he was acquitted by a jury, which deemed his actions to be in the public interest.
 Despite the acquittal, his career as a civil servant came to an end.

-In May 1983, Thatcher appeared live on a program on the British television channel BBC One, where Diana Gould, a geography teacher from Gloucestershire, persistently questioned her about the sinking of the General Belgrano.
+In May 1983, Thatcher appeared live on a programme on the British television channel BBC One, where Diana Gould, a geography teacher from Gloucestershire, persistently questioned her about the sinking of the General Belgrano.
 Gould argued that the ship posed no threat to the British fleet and that it had been attacked while heading away from the islands.
 She also claimed that the government should have been aware of the peace plan proposed by Peruvian President Fernando Belaúnde Terry, which had been presented fourteen hours before the attack, and that the escalation of the conflict could have been avoided.
 Thatcher responded by asserting that the cruiser posed a threat to British ships and denied that the Peruvian peace plan had reached her before the attack.
 "I think that only in the United Kingdom can a prime minister be accused of sinking an enemy ship when my main motivation was to protect our sailors.
 That was my main motivation, and I'm very proud of that," Thatcher declared during the interview.
 After the programme ended, Thatcher's husband, Denis, criticized the program's producer, alleging that his wife had been "stitched up by bloody BBC poofs and Trots."